BNTechie/Learning_Resources/Statistics/README.md

 Unlike sigmoid or tanh, ReLU does not cap its output for positive inputs, which can lead to large values and potentially unstable learning if not managed properly.

-### Summary

-ReLU and its variants are critical for introducing non-linearity into neural networks, enabling them to model complex patterns in data.
-The basic ReLU function is computationally efficient and widely used, while variants like Leaky ReLU, PReLU, and ELU offer improvements for specific scenarios, particularly in addressing issues like the "dying ReLU" problem.

 -------------------------------------------------------------------------------------------------------------------------------------
 ***19. Softmax***